m0zgen/openbld.net/docs/get-started/setup-mobile-devices/android/index.md

 # Android Devices

+To block ads and tracking on Android devices, you need to configure a Private DNS server.

 Setup OpenBLD.net on Android Devices

 1. Open Settings.
 In the Search settings enter DNS.
 In search result find Private DNS